 If such third-party provider is further approved by an appointed authority, its issued electronic signatures are treated as equal to handwritten signatures.
 Thus, the procedure may be used for contracts that require a handwritten form.
 Nevertheless, this procedure is used very rarely in practice.

-Except for some situations as specifically provide under Taiwan law, electronic signatures are generally recognized and enforceable in Taiwan as long as the parties concerned agree to conclude the contract electronically; the content of the contract can be presented in its integrity and remains accessible for subsequent reference; and the electronic methods used meet the requirements of the Electronic Signatures Act.
-A contract concluded as required by the Electronic Signature Act will have the same effect as a contract as physical paper and signatures.
+Except as otherwise specifically provided for under Taiwan law, electronic signatures are generally recognized and enforceable in Taiwan as long as the parties concerned agree to conclude the contract electronically; the content of the contract can be presented in its integrity and remains accessible for subsequent reference; and the electronic methods used to conclude the contract meet the requirements of the Electronic Signatures Act.

 Electronic signatures are currently regulated by newly adopted Law of Ukraine "On Electronic Trust Services" dated October 5, 2017 which came into force on November 7, 2018.
 The new law is aimed at harmonization of Ukrainian legislation with EU regulations on this subject.